 Serving video files #

 You might think that you can take a raw file from a video camera and just upload it to the web as-is.
 Indeed, video streaming sites such as YouTube or Vimeo let you do just that, and even provide live-streaming capabilities—typically by connecting to your camera's HDMI port and then processing it through a capture card.
 These services greatly simplify video processing and uploading, which includes generating the many files and manifests needed for adaptive streaming and various resolutions.
 Plus the many other complicated and nuanced requirements that make self-hosting a bit of a chore.
 Preparing and serving a video from your own site, and likely a separate media server, is a bit more complicated than just uploading a raw camera file if you care how your users experience your site.

 Video files come in a variety of formats.
-The format that comes off your camera, typically a
+The format that comes off your camera is typically a

 The file that you see in your operating system shell is a container, identified by a file extension (

-.webm, etc.).
+.ogg etc.).
 The container houses one or more streams.
-A media file can have any number of streams, of more types than I will go into here.
+A media file can have any number of streams, of many more formats than we'll go into here.

 The sample files used later in this section contain at most two streams: an audio stream and a video stream.
 Among the other types you might encounter are captions and data, both of which are beyond the scope of this article.
 There are instances where audio and video streams are dealt with separately.
 Most files you'll encounter will only contain a single audio stream and a single video stream.